BourgeoisLab/GPXLab/README.md

 ---------------
 GPXLab is an application to display and manage GPS tracks previously recorded with a GPS tracker.

-The idea is to give the user the possibility to merge several tracks into one single file and have statistic information about the summarized tracks or about a single track.
+The idea is to give the user the possibility to combine several tracks into one single file and have statistic information about the summarized tracks or about a single track.
 Furthermore the user can see all tracks on a map and select there a track and/or a single track point.
 An altitude and a speed diagram and also a list of the track points offers visual information about the selected item.

 ![Demo](doc/demo.png?raw=true)